reallySmooll/slou/USAGE.md

 If you'd like to see more ways of formatting your date and/or time, visit https://en.cppreference.com/w/cpp/io/manip/put_time.

 ## Changing constructor arguments on the fly
-The Logger's constructor does two jobs, checking if the log file exists and if it does, removing it so a new one can be created, and initializing the constructor arguments to variables you can change on the fly.
+The Logger's constructor does two jobs, checking if the log file exists and if it does, removing it so a new one can be created, and initializing the constructor argument (and default values) to variables you can change on the fly.

 Like for example the `logToFile` variable: